-A recipe for Cardamom Vanilla Cream Scones!
-These buttery, flaky scones are wonderfully scented with ground cardamom and vanilla to make the perfect accompaniment to coffee/tea.
+A recipe for Cardamom Vanilla Scones!
+These buttery, flaky scones are wonderfully scented with vanilla bean paste and freshly ground cardamom.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.